Benton Utilities Wastewater Conveyance Department

 MANAGEMENT AND STAFF

-Randy Hawkins is the Manager of the wastewater conveyance division of Benton Utilities.
-Mr. Hawkins came to work for Benton Utilities in October 2013 after a lengthy career with the University of Arkansas Cooperative Extension Service.
+Nathan Schultz is the Manager of the wastewater conveyance division of Benton Utilities.
+Mr. Schultz came to work for Benton Utilities in February 2010.
 He is now responsible for overseeing the maintenance and expansion of the Benton Utilities Wastewater Conveyance System.
 He serves under the direction of the General Manager of Benton Utilities.

 Besides a fleet of service vehicles and equipment, this department has a jet-vac truck which has both water jetting and vacuum capabilities.
 It is used to clean and remove debris from sewer mains, catch basins and lift stations throughout the collection system.

 Non-dispersible materials such as wipes and rags removed from lift

 A major cause of blockages to both your private plumbing and your City’s wastewater collection system is “flushable” wipes.
 These include such items as baby wipes, paper towels, cleaning wipes and disposable mop heads.
 Many of these are not biodegradable.
 Likewise, cooking oil and grease are also detrimental to both your sewer and that of the City’s.
 These materials, consequently, block pipes, clog pumps, cause backups and overflows, and damage equipment at the treatment plant costing both you and the City for significant repairs, equipment replacement, and maintenance expenses.
 Should the problem occur in your privately-owned service line, you will incur the costs personally.

 You can make a real difference by only flushing toilet paper.
 Cooking oil and grease should be poured into an empty can such as a soup or coffee can and thrown in the trash.
 You can also make an impact by spreading this information to others.
 Education is important in eliminating these manageable problems.
 Please do your part.